cbhoffman/github-dashboard/README.md

-# cpo-dashboard
+# github-dashboard
-CPO Dashboard to help manage Github pull requests.
+Github Dashboard to help manage pull requests across different repos.

+# Instructions
+You need to add a .env file that contains a variable named "REACT_APP_TOKEN" with the value of the github personal token.